w3c-fedid/FedCM/consumers.md

 Upon invocation, the browser makes an assessment of the user's intention, for example making sure that the API was used as a result of a user gesture.

-From there, the browser proceeds to mediate the data exchange with the chose identity provider via [The Backend API](#the-backend-api).
+From there, the browser proceeds to mediate the data exchange with the chose identity provider via [The Provider API](#the-provider-api).

-Upon success, the frontend API results into an idtoken.
+Upon success, the consumer API results into an idtoken.
 For example:

 ```json
 {